-Green = Better than National Average
+- Green = Better than National Average for Registered Social Landlords - Amber = Performance is reasonable but there is scope for improvement - Red = Significant Improvement required

-Amber = Average

-Red = Improvement required

 What is the Scottish Social Housing Charter?

 The Scottish Government introduced the Social Housing Charter in April 2012 and it contains a broad range of standards and outcomes that Registered Social Landlords should strive to achieve when delivering services to our customers.
 The Charter aims to improve the quality and standards of services provided by all social landlords operating in Scotland.